Telegraphs (band)

 Telegraphs were an alternative rock band based in Brighton, England.

 Biography

 Formed in 2005, Telegraphs was made up of members Darcy Harrison (vocals), Hattie Williams (bass/vocals), Sam Bacon (drums), Darren LeWarne (guitar) and Aung Yay (also known as Gary Yay) (guitar/backing vocals).
 They played alternative rock, emotionally charged lyrically and accompanied by cutting angular guitars, riff-based melodies and pounding, driven drum-rhythms, influenced by such bands as Biffy Clyro, Reuben, Oceansize and Idlewild.
 The band split on 17 September 2010.

 Album recording

 In 2008 the band completed the recording of their album We Were Ghosts, recorded under Dave Eringa (Idlewild, Manic Street Preachers, These Animal Men).
 The album was released in May 2009 on Small Town Records to favourable reviews, receiving 4 Ks out of five in Kerrang! magazine and 8/10 in NME.
 It was preceded by the single "I Don't Navigate By You" released on 2 March under the same label.
+The Line of Best Fit remarked about the album, stating "The second rate atypical choruses you hear from so many bands at present are instead what adorn We Were Ghosts."